-Newly diagnosed with type 2 diabetes, Steve shares some of the challenges he has faced in managing his condition and the importance of not delaying getting medical treatment.
+Newly diagnosed with type 2 diabetes, Steve shares some of the challenges he has faced in managing his condition and the importance of not

 Names and identifying characteristics have been changed.
 Images are not representative of individuals in the story.